Eamonbaloun/PC-Beginners-Guide/README.md

 ## Fans

-When choosing PC fans, I prioritize quality, performance, and noise levels, and I have a clear preference for certain brands based on budget and performance. **Arctic** is my go-to budget option, offering great cooling performance at an affordable price, with models like the P12 and P14 providing solid airflow and static pressure. **be quiet!** sits in the mid-range, striking a balance between performance and acoustics, making their Silent Wings and Pure Wings series excellent choices for quieter builds.
-At the high end, **Noctua** is unmatched in engineering, build quality, and longevity, with fans like the NF-A12x25 and NF-A14 delivering top-tier airflow, static pressure, and near-silent operation.
-Whether building on a budget or going all out for premium cooling, these brands offer the best options across different price points.
+When choosing PC fans, I consider quality, performance, and noise.
+I have a couple of favorites based on your budget.
+If I want the best, it's **Noctua** all the time.
+Their fans, such as the NF-A12x25 and NF-A14, are extremely quiet, provide excellent airflow, and last forever.
+That being said, if you don't like Noctua's colors or want RGB, I recommend **be quiet!**.
+Their Silent Wings and Pure Wings series look wonderful, run quietly, and provide reliable performance.
+If I want to stay inside a budget, **Arctic** fans like the P12 and P14 provide surprisingly effective cooling for the price.
+No matter what I'm building, one of these brands is typically a good fit.

 By investing in quality parts now, you’re ensuring your PC performs well for longer, which saves you the cost and hassle of frequent upgrades.
 A well-built PC with the right parts can last for years without needing major replacements.
 ##